Parks and Recreation >> Boundary Waters Park

 Contact: Peter Trent - Boundary Waters Park Manager

 - Fax: 770-577-3329

 Boundary Waters Park is a 492 acre park that hosts a multitude of scheduled and passive recreational activities for children and adults of all ages.
 Boundary Waters Park officially opened to scheduled recreational activities in the spring of 2007 when the first youth baseball league season was played.
 Much of the park is dedicated to active recreation which include a beautiful 8 field baseball complex, 2 regulation sized soccer fields, and a regulation sized football field.
-Additional amenities include a children's playground, 10 acre fishing pond, 12+ miles of multi-use trials for equestrian, running, mountain biking, and hiking, and an 18 hole Disc Golf Course.
+Additional amenities include a children's playground, 10 acre fishing pond, 12+ miles of multi-use trials for equestrian, running, mountain biking, and hiking, and 2,18 hole Disc Golf Courses.
 Boundary Waters Park also features the Douglas County segment of the Chattahoochee Hill Country Regional Greenway Trail which was completed in May of 2013.
-This is a 3/4 mile stretch of paved trail that connects to the current "natural" trail segment of Boundary Waters and once completed, will connect with Carroll, Coweta, Fulton, and the City of Chattahoochee Hills to complete a 98 mile greenway corridor.
+This is a 3/4 mile stretch of paved trail that connects to the current "natural" trail segment of Boundary Waters and once completed, will connect with Sweetwater Creek State Park, the cities/counties of Carroll, Coweta, Fulton, and the City of Chattahoochee Hills to complete a 98 mile greenway corridor.
 For inquiries about Boundary Waters Park, call Peter Trent, Park Manager @ 770-489-2175 ext.
 5059, or email email@example.com

 Concessions and Main Common Area